Egypt History

 Second Intermediate Period (1786-1567 BC)

 During the 13th dynasty, Egypt was divided into several spheres of influence.
-The seat of government relocated to Thebes, while a rival dynasty (which became the 14th dynasty), settled in the city of Xois in the Nile Delta.
+The seat of government was relocated to Thebes, while a rival dynasty (which became the 14th dynasty), settled in the city of Xois in the Nile Delta.

 Around 1650 BC, a line of foreign rulers known as the Hyksos took advantage of Egypt’s instability to gain partial control of the kingdom.
 The Hyksos rulers of the 15th dynasty continued many Egyptian traditions in government and culture.
 They ruled concurrently with the line of native Theban rulers of the 16th and 17th dynasties, who controlled southern Egypt despite having to pay taxes to the Hyksos.